Irritable Bowel Syndrome (IBS & SIBO) Specialist

 Gastro Center of Maryland

 Irritable bowel syndrome patients in the greater Maryland area should visit the Gastro Center of Maryland for help with their symptoms and to discuss the possibility of Small Intestinal Bacterial Overgrowth (SIBO).
-Dr. Pia Prakash, Dr. Josh Rosenbloom, Dr. Eduardo Castillo, and Dr. Dado Xu are Board Certified physicians who provide their patients with the latest therapeutic options available.
+At Gastro Center of Maryland, board-certified physicians provide their patients with the latest therapeutic options available.
+Gastro Center of Maryland offers services to patients who live in the greater DMV area.
+To schedule a consultation, call 410-290-6677 or book an appointment online today!

 Irritable Bowel Syndrome (IBS & SIBO) Q & A